 And for my final fact, I will use some of the original evidence from the Warren Commission.
 The Warren Commission report describes the discovery of the single bullet, or the so-called “magic bullet”.
 In the report it states: “...Darrell C. Tomlinson, the hospital’s senior engineer, removed this stretcher from the elevator and placed it in the corridor on the ground floor, alongside another stretcher wholly unconnected to the care of Governor Connally.
 A few minutes later, he bumped one of the stretchers against the wall and a bullet rolled out” (United States 81).
 The report goes on to say: “Although Tomlinson was not certain whether the bullet came from the Connally stretcher or the adjacent one, the Commission has concluded that the bullet came from the Governor’s stretcher” (United States 81).
 Numerous questions should come to mind from reading these quotes.
 How did the Commission conclude that this bullet came from Connally’s stretcher when Tomlinson is unsure which stretcher it came out of?
 Why does the report not mention any blood or deformities found on the surface of this bullet?
 (One would think the bullet that penetrated two men would have some sort of blood evidence on it).

-In conclusion, I can not conclusively state that JFK was assassinated by the “deep state”.
+In conclusion, I cannot decisively state that JFK was assassinated by the “deep state”.
 Nor can I say that the far-right version of the deep state exists.
 What I can say, is that the government has lied and covered up numerous details surrounding Kennedy’s death.
-I can also agree that the in certain moments, the U.S. government operates like a deep state.
-I think many of the far-right assassination conspiracies I’ve discovered are preposterous, and don’t mesh well with the evidence that’s been uncovered by the ARRB and the top resarchers.
-I think the evidence does point to a coverup, but the reasoning behind this coverup is still a mystery.
+I can also agree that in certain moments, the U.S. government operates like a deep state.
+I think many of the far-right assassination conspiracies I’ve discovered are preposterous, and don’t mesh well with the evidence that’s been uncovered by the ARRB and the top researchers.
+I think the evidence does point to a coverup, but the motive behind this coverup is still a mystery.

 - Bump, Philip.
 “The Kennedy Assassination Is a Rarity These Days: A Bipartisan Conspiracy Theory.”
 The Washington Post, WP Company, 26 Oct.
 2017,